ASVAB Paragraph Comprehension Study Guide

 Fortunately, we've created strategies for each of the various types of PC questions you may see on the ASVAB.
 The strategies are designed to help you choose a strong answer quickly in order to beat the clock!

-What are Some Tips for Answering Paragraph Comprehension Questions?
+Tips for Answering Paragraph Comprehension Questions

 Read the question first!
 ASVAB reading comprehension tips and strategies will vary depending on the type of question you have in front of you.
 By reading the question first, you'll be able to identify what type of question and strategy you'll want to move forward with.